Table of contents - open

 With our digital printing systems, we are able to customise roll labels with custom data, including such things as sequential numbers, codes, or changing print designs.
-For smaller and medium-sized print runs, labels are less expensive to produce digitallly.
-For larger print runs, flexographic printing can be more affordable.
+For smaller and medium-sized print runs, labels are less expensive to produce digitally.
+For larger print runs, flexographic printing is more affordable.
 There are also a few more choices in materials available when choosing flexographic and offset printing.

-Generally speaking, printed self-adhesive labels,whether as rolls orsheets, consist of several layers, including a backing material (lining), a pressure sensitive adhesive, a surface material (facestock), and ink .
+Generally speaking, printed self-adhesive labels, whether as rolls or sheets, consist of several layers, including a backing material (lining), a pressure sensitive adhesive, a surface material (facestock), and ink .
 Optionally, a transparent coating and/or metallic foil can also be applied.
-After printing, roll labels are rolled up in the number specified by the customer around a cardboard core.
+After printing, roll labels are rolled up in the number specified by the customer around a carton core.
 The facestock material of the labels carries the printed image or wording and may consist of label paper or foil.

 3.1 Label paper

-Labels printed on metallised paper have a layer of fine-laminated aluminium foil which is applied to the paper surface during the production process.
+Labels printed on metallicised paper have a layer of fine-laminated aluminium foil which is applied to the paper surface during the production process.
 This film has a metallic gloss like silver or gold.
-Labels printed on metal composite paper are very good at blocking fats, oils, and liquids thanks to their aluminium layer.
-This paper is ideally suited when the labels are supposed to have a high-end, metal-like effect or are used to label foods or cosmetics.
+This paper is ideally suited if the labels are to have a high-quality, metal-like effect as often seen on cosmetics.

 Labels printed on fluorescent paper send strong messages and are most often used as price tags.
 The typical yellow, red, orange, or green colour are created by pigments painted on the label paper during production.